“The more I look the more questions I ask.”

 An Indonesian peat swamp forest, drained, logged and prepared for acacia plantation for pulp and paper. (c) Vincent Gauci

-(3) Powerful Greenhouse Gases
+(3) Methane: A Powerful Greenhouse Gas